Built in 2010, by Chesapeake Shipbuilding of Salisbury, Maryland (hull #94) as the Charles Burton for Vane Brothers of Baltimore, Maryland.

 She was the third Sassafras class tug built for Vane Brothers, designed by Frank Basile of Entech and Associates of Houma, Louisiana.

-The Charles Burton is the second tug to bare the name for Vane Brothers.
-She is named for Charles "Charley" Burton Hughes.
+Named for Charles "Charley" Burton Hughes.
 The youngest son of Vane Brothers president C. Duff Hughes.
+The tug is the second tug to bare the name for Vane Brothers.
 The original Charles Burton was sold in 2009 to Winslow Marine of Falmouth, Maine.

 Powered by two Caterpillar 3512 diesel engines rated at 1,500 horsepower each with Twin Disc MG 6500 reduction gears at a ratio of 6.04:1 turning two Rolls Royce 87(in) four bladed propellers for a rated 3,000 horsepower.